unioslo/mreg/docs/network_policies.md

 - Define Global Attributes (e.g., “isolated”, “public”, “private”, "dhcp", "dhcpv6", etc).
 - Create Policies referencing those attributes and associating them with boolean values.
+- Assign policies to networks.
-- Subdivide a network with a policy into Communities, grouping hosts for more granular network management.
+- Subdivide a network into Communities, grouping hosts for more granular network management.
-- Assign Hosts to Communities under the correct policy, provided their IP addresses match the appropriate networks.
+- Assign Hosts to Communities under the correct network, provided their IP addresses match the appropriate networks.